 However, there are tons of materials that cannot be recycled at facilities here and that is a big problem.
-The Crested Butte Climate Action Plan predicts that, without intervention, greenhouse gas emissions from our landfill will grow 19% between 2017 and 2030.
+The Gunnison County Energy, Materials, and Greenhouse Gas Emissions Inventory from 2015 forecasts landfill greenhouse gas emissions will grow 21% between 2015 and 2030, a greater percentage growth than every other sector studied except ground transportation.
 Luckily, many big institutions in the Gunnison Valley are invested in finding a solution to our waste problems.
 With those institutions, including Western Colorado University, Vail Resorts, and the Town of Crested Butte, we hope to facilitate the building of an industrial composting and hard-to-recycle materials facility here in the Gunnison Valley.

 Like many small organizations in the Gunnison Valley, we’re good at figuring out interim solutions as we work towards our bigger goals.
 We have come up with a few programs to help us meet the demand for recycling while we partner with others to solve the bigger problem of how to build a composting and recycling facility in Gunnison County.

 For now, we’ve partnered with local businesses and volunteers to recycle materials that would otherwise go to the landfill in Doyleville.
-The Crested Butte Rotary Club gave us grant funding to get the program off the ground.
+The Crested Butte Rotary Club gave us grant funding to pilot the program with local retailers.
 We call it the “Recycle Train.”

 Participating local businesses, including The Alpineer, Flatiron Sports, The Mountain Store, and Chopwood Mercantile, collect all of their hard-to-recycle items.
 Our volunteers pick them up from the participating businesses and take them to a Sustainable CB storage facility.
 Then, volunteers who are driving to Boulder for other reasons agree to take the items in their vehicles to the Eco-Cycle CHaRM (Center for Hard to Recycle Materials) Facility.
 Individuals can participate as well.
 Just email us at firstname.lastname@example.org to ask how to get your hard-to-recycle stuff on the Recycle Train.